alysson-souza/all-mangas-reader-2/README.md

 All Mangas Reader V2 has been created to solve the two main issues of the V1 :
  - Chrome removed AMR from its store because of terms service violation.
 Since then, a lot of workarounds have been found to install AMR, but it is quite complicated to install.

-All Mangas Reader V2 is supported by **Firefox, Chrome (Chromium, Canary), Opera**, and Edge once it will implement properly native Promises
+All Mangas Reader V2 is supported by **Firefox, Opera**, and Edge once it will implement properly native Promises

  - The code was really difficult to maintain because of really long and unreadable files full of jQuery code without comments